 Notes

-1 This is a compilation of the Pearling (General) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 26 August 2011 of the Pearling (General) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table